She pulled me to the side while the rest of the class made their way onto the playground for recess.

 I’m far from the young man cornered by his teacher in a darkened classroom or minimized by his nemesis on a neighborhood street – I wouldn’t piss on either on them if they were being ravaged by fire, I’d just watch and open a bag of popcorn.

-However, I am grateful to the both of them, because they are 2 of my ingredients of what defines me.
+However, I am grateful to the both of them, because they are 2 of the ingredients that comprises the soup of myself.